 Directory information is considered public information and may be released without parental consent in some cases.
 Directory information may not be released to an individual or group representing businesses or other profit-making agencies except for private entities contracted by the Northwest Board of Education.
 If a parent does not want any or all directory information disclosed about his/her child, this objection must be put in writing and sent to:

-Northwest Local School District Student Services Office 3240 Banning Road Cincinnati, OH 45239 www.nwlsd.org
+Northwest Local School District Public Relations Office 3240 Banning Road Cincinnati, OH 45239 nd Cincinnati, Ohio 45231 www.nwlsd.org

 Northwest High School